-Cleaning: Remove fabric components to spot wash with mild soap and warm water.
-Wring out excess water, hang to dry and replace once dry.
-Gentle wash with low temperature tumble dry of fabrics is also acceptable.
+Cleaning: Remove all covers and wash on gentle cycle and in cool temperature or wash by hand with mild soap and water.
+Wring out excess water and hang to dry or tumble dry on low temperature.
+Replace covers once dry.
 All other components may be wiped cleaned with an intermediate level disinfectant.
-In the case of LuxArm Clinic Kits, all covers and pads can be disposed and replaced with each client & all plastics surfaces should be disinfected with approved facility equipment cleaners between clients.
+All covers can be replaced when worn out, see website for ordering.
+If using a Clinic Demo Kit clean all fabrics and plastic surfaces with approved facility equipment cleaners between each client.